Raspberry and White Chocolate Muffins

 Serve these raspberry white chocolate muffins warm or at room temperature.
 They can be enjoyed on their own, or paired with a cup of hot tea or coffee.
 For added indulgence, spread some raspberry jam on top.

-Raspberry and White Chocolate Muffins halved to show moist muffin texture.
+Raspberry and White Chocolate Muffins, with one halved to show moist texture.

-Looking for more healthier muffin recipes?
-Try these Apple and Blueberry Muffins with reduced sugar.
+Looking for more reduced-sugar muffin recipes?
+Try these Apple and Blueberry Muffins.
 They’re a deliciously sweet treat thanks to natural fruit ingredients.
-These Baby Banana Oat Muffins are a better option for children under 12 months whose intake of foods with added sugars should be limited.
+For babies/toddlers, try these Baby Banana Oat Muffins are a better option for children under 12 months whose intake of foods with added sugars should be limited.

-If you make these Healthier Raspberry and White Chocolate Muffins please leave a 🌟 star rating and a 📝 comment below.
+If you make these Raspberry and White Chocolate Muffins please leave a 🌟 star rating and a 📝 comment below.
 I love hearing how my quick family recipes work for you!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more easy, healthy recipes.
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby and toddler-friendly sweets recipes.

 Happy cooking,